 Keep in mind, if your divorce goes to court, you may be required to provide witnesses and other information to demonstrate your argument.
 This can make matters very complicated, as lawyers will likely cross-examine witnesses, challenging documents, and contest any piece of evidence the other party brings forward.

 Not sure whether you are dealing with a contested divorce or if you can resolve matters with your spouse?
-Contact The Virga Law Firm, P.A. to discuss your case with a reliable divorce lawyer in Panama City.
+Contact The Virga Law Firm, P.A. to discuss your case with a reliable lawyer.